Nothing So Practical

 E[SATPrep=1]E[SATPrep=0]E[\text{SAT} \mid \text{Prep} = 1] - E[\text{SAT} \mid \text{Prep} = 0].

-The causal question requires a different condition:
+Answering the causal question requires a different condition:

 E[SATdo(Prep=1)]E[SATdo(Prep=0)]E[\text{SAT} \mid \text{do}(\text{Prep} = 1)] - E[\text{SAT} \mid \text{do}(\text{Prep} = 0)].

-The do\text{do} means we’re not looking at who chose prep.
-We’re asking what would happen if we assigned students to prep (or not), the way a randomized experiment would.
+The do()\text{do()} means we need to estimate what would happen if we assigned students to prep (or not), the way a randomized experiment would.
 Forcing prep to take the value of 1 or 0 neutralizes all the reasons students select into the course.
-This counterfactual situation doesn’t exist in the data.
-The do-operator just lets us pretend that it does.
+The do-operator is how we figure out whether that counterfactual is hiding in the data.

-To apply the do\text{do} operator we perform graph surgery by deleting every arrow pointing into the Prep Course node.
+To apply the do\text{do} operator, we perform graph surgery by deleting every arrow pointing into the SAT Prep Course node.
 In a randomized experiment, nothing about a student’s background determines whether they take prep.
 The incoming arrows represent those background causes, and deleting them is the graphical way of saying these variables are irrelevant.

 In the updated graph, Prep Course sits alone with no parents.
-The confounders haven’t disappeared, but they’re influence on prep has.
+The confounders haven’t disappeared, but their influence on prep has.
 Any remaining association between Prep and SAT Score flows through the causal arrow.
-That’s exactly the quantity P(SATdo(Prep))P(\text{SAT} \mid \text{do}(\text{Prep})) represents.
+That’s exactly what the quantity P(SATdo(Prep))P(\text{SAT} \mid \text{do}(\text{Prep})) represents.

 The Adjustment Formula

-We can only delete the paths in theory.
-We didn’t run an experiment.
-But under the right conditions, we can use the data to compute what an experiment would have shown.
+We didn’t run an experiment, so the surgery removing the paths is theoretical.
+But under the right conditions, we can use the data to estimate what an experiment would have shown.
+The most common approach is backdoor adjustment.

 The Backdoor Adjustment Formula